Vinayjais/Vinayjais/README.md

 - 👋 Hi, I’m @Vinay jaiswal
 - 👀 I’m interested in full-stack development and software development
-- 🌱 I’m currently learning MERN Development
+- 🌱 I’m a MERN Developer.
 - 💞️ I’m looking to collaborate on FullStack development projects.
 - 📫 How to reach me ...
 Email:17vinayjaiswal@gmail.com